Master of Fine Arts in Interactive Media & Game Design (MFA)

 Assistant Professor, Humanities & Arts

-Edward R. Gutierrez comes to WPI from a long and illustrious career in the animated feature film industry; having worked on films such as The Little Mermaid (1989), Beauty and the Beast (1991), The Lion King (1994) and many others.
-With degrees in both 2D Traditional Animation and 3D Animation and Visual Effects he has transitioned into independent filmmaking and dedicating his life to sharing his knowledge, love, and passion for drawing with new generations of students interested in drawing and storytelling.
+Edward R. Gutierrez comes to WPI from a long career in the animated feature film industry; having worked on films such as The Little Mermaid (1989), Beauty and the Beast (1991), The Lion King (1994), The Emperor’s New Groove (2000) and many others.
+Professionally he is now a prolific independent filmmaker who concentrates on conservation of the environment and social issues.

 read more